Xilinx/Vitis_Libraries/motor_control/docs/src/rst_L1/global.rst

 	static short sin_table [(1000)]

 Lookup table for the cosine function in the Q16.16 format.
-CPR(COMM_MACRO_CPR) Number of encoder steps per one full revolution Important: Update this table when the encoder resolution has changed, i.e. when #CPR has changed.
+CPR(COMM_MACRO_CPR) Number of encoder steps per one full revolution.

+..
+Important:: Update this table when the encoder resolution has changed, that is, when #CPR has changed.

 Macros
 ------